aidenchia-taiger/char-recognizer/README.md

 This is a model that recognizes handwritten characters in a given document.
 The full pipeline is as follows:
 1. Accept document as input and applies some pre-processing & denoising (not done yet)
 2. Detects text in document & crops them out as sub-images
-3. Classifies all cropped out sub-images as either handwritten or digital (not done yet)
+3. Classifies all cropped out sub-images as either handwritten text, digital text, or just noise (not done yet)
 4. From a handwritten word image, segments into individual characters and crops them out individually as sub-sub-images
 5. Each handwritten character image is sent to handwritten recognition model for inference
 6. Output is concatenated together and post-processed by a language model (not done yet)